Mohammad Ashraful: Debut

-2003 - 2005.
+2003 – 2005.
 Patchy form

-He had a poor first World Cup - the 2003 Cricket World Cup - making 71 runs at an average of 14.20, with Bangladesh being eliminated in the Group Stage.
+Ashraful performed poorly in his first World Cup, the 2003 Cricket World Cup, scoring 71 runs at an average of 14.20, with Bangladesh being eliminated during the group stage.

 In February and March 2004, Bangladesh toured Zimbabwe.
-At the time, Zimbabwe were without many of their senior players, but the home team still won the Test series 1–0 and the ODI series 2–1.
+At the time, Zimbabwe was without many of their senior players, but the home team still won the Test series 1–0 and the ODI series 2–1.
 The solitary ODI victory was Bangladesh's first international win since defeating Pakistan in the 1999 World Cup; Ashraful scored 51 runs from 32 balls in the match and was named man of the match.
-Ashraful returned to the team in December 2004 against India and scored his second century, 158 not out, claiming the record for the highest individual Test score by a Bangladeshi.
-India's captain, Sourav Ganguly, described the innings as one of the best Test innings he had seen.
+Ashraful played with his team against India in December 2004 and scored his second century, 158 not out, claiming the record for the highest individual Test score by a Bangladeshi.
+India's team captain, Sourav Ganguly, described the innings as one of the best Test innings he had seen.

 In May and June 2005, Bangladesh toured England for a two-Test series against the hosts and a triangular ODI tournament with England and Australia.
 Although they won just one ODI out of six, their solitary victory against Australia was described by Wisden as "the biggest upset in one-day international history".
-Ashraful scored 100 to help his side to victory and was named Man of the Match.
+Ashraful scored 100, which rendered his team victorious, and was named Man of the Match.
 He scored two more half-centuries in the series, finishing with 259 runs at an average of 43.16, making him third-highest run scorer in the series.